aleksgrin/anySlider/README.md

   arr: yourArr
 };
 ```
-Where your arr should have the following structure:
+Where your array should have the following structure:
 ```js
 const arr = [{x: 10, y: 10}, {x: 20, y: 20}, ...]
 ```